home london bar guide links glossary famous belgians

 The Cellar Bar has been flying the flag for Belgian beer since 1987.
 They currently have Hoegaarden and De Koninck on tap plus Orval, Duvel, Liefmans, Brugse Tarwebier, Kwak, St Bernardus Triple, Westmalle, Leffe and Hoegaarden Grand Cru and Forbidden Fruit.
 They also have an excellent range of German & Czech beers and have offered over 400 real ales in two years.
 And if you visit the website you can get a free pint - www.cellarbar.co.uk.

-Website at www.thenewoxford.co.uk.
+at www.thenewoxford.co.uk.

-Around 100 bottled beers from Belgium and specialist Belgian guest beers on draught.
-The CAMRA National Cider and Perry Pub of the Year Cider for 2007 and a regular winner of local awards.
+The CAMRA National Cider and Perry Pub of the Year Cider for 2007 and a regular

 Website at www.valleybar.co.uk.

 The Devonshire Cat opened in March 2001 in the Devonshire Green area, and includes up to 60 Belgian bottled beers in its vast range.
-Highlights include Cantillon & Hommelbier.
+Highlights include Cantillon & Hommel Bier.
 The full list can be found at www.devonshirecat.co.uk.

-Beautiful Edwardian waiting room which had lain derelict for decades prior to being renovated by Thornbridge brewery and York's Pivo Café and opened as a 'world beer free house'.
+Beautiful Edwardian waiting room which had lain derelict for decades prior to being renovated by Thornbridge brewery and York's Pivní Café and opened as a 'world beer free house'.
 The Belgian section of its list extends into three figures.
 Factor it in as the first and last stop on any visit to Sheffield - or visit it as the main event.

 Long-established real ale pub and tap of the Kelham Island brewery, the ferociously independent Fat Cat has a small and unlikely Belgian range which includes Het Kapittel, Mort Subite and Vichtenaar.